-In 1909 Louis Goetze (1864-1913), was running a saloon out of the building.
+In 1909 Louis Goetze (1864-1913), was running a saloon out of the building, but in 1911 Alois Loew applied to obtain transfer of the months remaining on the Louis Goetze Carver liquor license, but where liquor was to be served is unknown.
 Louis Goetze was born in Minnesota in 1864, the son of German States immigrants Ernest and Elizabeth Goetze from Dahlgren Township in Carver County.
 On Oct.
 20/21, 1890 Louis Goetze married Minnesota-born Ida Wassmund (1873-1937), the daughter of German States immigrants Adolph and Minnie (Talbart or Tabbert) Wassmund who lived in Hillsdale in Winona County, Minnesota before moving to Benton in Carver County.
 In 1911 Goetze traded property in Carver for a farm in Glencoe.
 Louis and Ida Goetze are buried in Mount Hope Cemetery in Carver.
-Around 1920 John and Catherine Edblom acquired the property and went into the grocery business in the building.
+About 1915 Charles J. Sandberg, undoubtedly of Swedish heritage, was operating a saloon in the building under the name 'Charlie's Place', but perhaps it was Prohibition that ended the building's service as a saloon.